 Here’s what migration gets you:

-| Feature Area | Weebly (2025) | Modern Alternatives (Wix, Squarespace, WordPress, etc.) |
+| Feature Area | Weebly (current) | Modern Alternatives (Wix, Squarespace, WordPress, etc.) |

 | Active Development | Stagnant | Monthly updates, roadmap, AI tools |